Arby's: History

 In 2008, Triarc purchased Wendy's, and changed its name to Wendy's/Arby's Group, to reflect their core businesses.
-In January 2011, it was announced that Wendy's/Arby's Group were looking into selling the Arby's side of the business to focus on the Wendy's brand.
+In January 2011, it was announced that Wendy's/Arby's Group was looking into selling the Arby's side of the business to focus on the Wendy's brand.
 It was officially announced the companies would split on January 21, 2011.
 In 2009, the Wendy's/Arby's Group signed a franchise deal with the Al Jammaz Group of Saudi Arabia to open dual-branded Wendy's/Arby's through the Middle East with the first location opening in Dubai in the United Arab Emirates in May 2010.
 The Wendy's/Arby's Group also signed a similar franchise deal in June 2010 with Tab Gida Sanayi ve Ticaret to open dual-branded restaurants in Turkey.
 After the split, the former Wendy's/Arby's Group became The Wendy's Company.

 In 2010, Arby's opened a restaurant at Ft.
 Bliss, their first location at an American military base under a deal that the Wendy's/Arby's Group had signed with the Army and Air Force Exchange Service to open restaurants at bases both in the United States and overseas.
 Only American military personnel and some of their guests can patronize the Arby's locations situated on the military bases and operated by the Post Exchange.

 There were two different attempts to operate franchises in the United Kingdom.
 GSR Restaurant Group opened their first Arby's franchise location in London in 1992 followed by a second location the following year in Glasgow.
 These were also the first locations to open in Europe, but both were forced to close by 1994.
-In 2001, Barown Restaurants opened two Arby's franchise locations in Southampton, Hampshire, and Sutton, Surrey, but both were forced to close after operating for a few months.
+In 2001, Barown Restaurants opened two Arby's franchise locations in Southampton, Hampshire, and Sutton, London, but both were forced to close after operating for a few months.